github/docs/data/reusables/enterprise_migrations/ready-to-import-migrations.md

-1. To import the archived migration data to a {% data variables.product.prodname_ghe_server %} instance, see "[Preparing to migrate data to your enterprise](/enterprise/admin/user-management/preparing-to-migrate-data-to-your-enterprise)".
+1. To prepare the archived migration data for import into a {% data variables.product.prodname_ghe_server %} instance, see "[Preparing to migrate data to your enterprise](/enterprise/admin/user-management/preparing-to-migrate-data-to-your-enterprise)".